 Instead, have a writer, editor, content partner help you refine and work out your ideas.

 But never, ever, as a brand, outsource the actual idea behind the writing.

 Now, the crazy thing is many companies and marketers do actually outsource their ideas, but I don’t recommend it!
 For example, imagine this: You're invited on a podcast as a guest expert, but didn’t know what you blogged about last week.
 The hosts asks you to explain, and you're at a loss, because you weren't even in the ideation process.

 ALWAYS be the brainchild of your content marketing operations.
 Never, ever delegate.

 A few months ago, a student of my Ultimate Content Hacker™ Training Course Bundle asked me for a pathway and a process from A-Z that shows exactly how to develop content, what to delegate, who to delegate to, and every sub-step in the process of content creation, publishing, and promotion.

 I sat down and wrote this 19-page guide, which goes through each step in how I’ve produced and managed my own successful content for nine years running, with multiple blogs getting published per week.

 I do it all without breaking down or overworking, and still being able to take off Monday at 2 p.m. and take my kiddo swimming at our lake if I want to. ☀️

 Now you can, too.

-I can guarantee it will be the best $100 bucks you’ve invested into your content marketing — or your money back.
-We’ve had over 40 marketers buy it since I launched it just a few months ago, and they’ve enjoyed it a ton.
+I can guarantee it will be the best $100 bucks you’ve invested into your content marketing — we’ve had over 50 marketers buy it since I launched it just a few months ago, and they’ve put it to good use.